GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/unmanaged-instances-healthcheck/README.md

 - **Restarter** Cloud Function to perform GCE instance reset for instances which are failing TCP healthcheck.

-The resources created in this example are shown in the high level diagram below:
+The resources created in this blueprint are shown in the high level diagram below:

 <img src="diagram.png" width="640px">